felix990302/SIMP/README.md

 # SIMP
-SIMP is a very small imperative language with Scheme-like syntax which compiles down to PRIMP code
+SIMP is a very small imperative language with Scheme-like syntax which compiles down to APRIMP code

 It has similar style to languages like C++ and Java in that source files are a sequence of functions.